martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 ```
 computes the factorial function for positive integers.

-To make this happen in an explicit-control evaluator, the `evaluate` function in the this evaluator needs to include cases for function declarations, lambda expressions, and function applications.
+To make this happen in an explicit-control evaluator, the `evaluate` function needs to include cases for function declarations, lambda expressions, and function applications.
 Function declarations are translated to constant declarations as you have seen in the recursive evaluator.
 ``` js
         } else if (is_function_declaration(component)) {
             agenda = pair(function_decl_to_constant_decl(component),